timmcginley/41936/Assignments/A.md

 * Upload of the contract online on DTU Learn.
 <hr>

-## A4 Design Management Schema
+## A4 Design Management Plan
-The Design Management Schema (DMS) defines the responsibilities for all project deliverables.
+The Design Management Plan (DMP) defines the responsibilities for all project deliverables.
 This should define what work you need to do.
 The DMS should describe the actual work which is expected for finishing the outline proposal at the end of the 13 week period.
 It should include a scheduled overview of activities.
-Examples of a DMS can be found on older projects, specifically: “2023_13W_Report_TeamXX_Sub6” and “CES_BLD_24_06_PM_Appendix”.
-These two projects can both be found on Learn.
+Examples of a plan can be found on older projects, specifically: “CES_BLD_24_06_PM_Appendix” cab be found on Learn.

 ### Non PM Consultant Responsibilities